Paperback-iOS/website/src/getting-started/installation/testflight.md

 - **Button failed?** Make sure your Discord name contains only alphanumeric characters.
 - **Can't type in `💙・supporter-chat`?** You may not have the correct role — follow the invite steps carefully.
 - **Didn't receive invite?** Ask for help in `#support` on Discord.
 [Guide here](/getting-started/further-support/)
+- **Didn't receive my supporter role** Link your ["Patreon"](https://www.patreon.com/settings/profile) role with your Discord account
+- **I made a custom pledge!** Thank you for considering to support us through Patreon!
+Making a **Custom Pledge** with Patreon will not allow you to have access to the Patreon Testflight.
+Make sure to verify that **YOU HAVE SELECTED A TIER**.

 :::